praydog/uevr-docs/src/README.md

 ## Features

+- Full 6DOF support out of the box
+- Full stereoscopic 3D out of the box
 - Frontend GUI for easy process injection
 - Supports OpenVR and OpenXR runtimes
 - Native UE4/UE5 stereo rendering system for a truly immersive VR experience